pkirkham/pkirkham.github.io/_posts/analysis/2021-09-13-modelling-saturation-endpoints.md

 S<sub>org,imm</sub> = Residual oil saturation to gas under immiscible conditions, fraction<br>
 σ = Interfacial tension, dynes/cm<br>
-σ<sub>crit</sub> = Critical interfacial tension, dynes/cm
+σ<sub>crit</sub> = Critical interfacial tension = 0.15, dynes/cm

 This equation produces a relationship whereby there is a sharp reduction in S<sub>org</sub> below the critical IFT, and a nearly constant S<sub>org</sub> above this point.
 Measuring σ<sub>crit</sub> directly is difficult as it requires finding the IFT at which S<sub>org</sub> = S<sub>org,imm</sub> / 2.
 The recommended approach in the paper is to estimate it using two S<sub>org</sub> measurements.
 One at immiscible conditions and one at partially miscible conditions.
 This is not possible with a modelled approach as there are no actual measurements from which to derive the critical interfacial tension.
 Therefore, for the purposes of our model we will simplify this even further and observe that we are simply looking for a reduction in S<sub>org</sub> under miscible conditions.
-We set σcrit to a fixed value of 0.15 and from this we can determine the miscible S<sub>org</sub>.
+We set σ<sub>crit</sub> to a fixed value of 0.15 and from this we can determine the miscible S<sub>org</sub>.

+Unlike irreducible water saturation or residual gas saturation, the residual oil saturation is a function of fluid properties only and is independent of any rock properties.
+Therefore, changing the rock model by altering porosity, cementation exponent or pore size should have no effect on the residual oil saturation.
+This makes sense as the residual oil saturation is related to miscibility between hydrocarbon phases in the pore volume, and is not related to wettability of the pore space within the rock.